Turks and Caicos Islands: Crime

 According to the United Nations Office on Drugs and Crime, the Turks and Caicos Islands had the highest intentional homicide rate of any country or dependent territory, at 76.5 homicides per 100,000 inhabitants.

-On 6 March 2025, it was announced that the U.S. State Department had issued a Level 2 travel advisory, warning travellers to be cautious when visiting due to crime.
+On 6 March 2025, the U.S. State Department had issued a Level 2 travel advisory, warning people to be cautious when visiting due to crime.
 This advisory does not mean that travel is discouraged, but visitors should exercise increased caution.

 Transportation

 Providenciales International Airport is the main entry point for the Turks and Caicos Islands.

 The Norman B. Saunders Sr. International Airport on South Caicos offers direct international service, with American Airlines operating flights between Miami and South Caicos (Flight AA 3815), as well as domestic flights to Providenciales and Grand Turk.

 The JAGS McCartney International Airport serves the capital, Cockburn Town, on Grand Turk.
 Altogether, there are seven airports, located on each of the inhabited islands.
 Five have paved runways (three of which are approximately 2,000 m long and one is approximately 1,000 m long), and the remaining two have unpaved runways (one of which is approximately 1,000 m long and the other is significantly shorter).

 The islands have 121 km of highway, 24 km paved and 97 km unpaved.
 Like the United States Virgin Islands and British Virgin Islands, the Turks and Caicos Islands drive on the left.

 The territory's main international ports and harbours are on Grand Turk, Providenciales, and South Caicos.

 The islands have no significant railways.
 In the early twentieth century East Caicos operated a horse-drawn railway to transport sisal from the plantation to the port.
 The 14 km route was removed after sisal trading ceased.